apache/incubator-kie-kogito-runtimes/README.txt

 Note that install must be done first as javadoc:javadoc won't work unless the jars are in the local maven repo, but the tests can be skipped on the second run.

+assembly:assembly fails unless you increase the available memory to Maven, on windows the following command worked well: set MAVEN_OPTS=-Xmx512m